WordPress Site Reviews

 - A blog is a personal reflection of the blogger's interests and topics.
 Reviewers may comment on how they perceive the Theme and use of WordPress features reflect the personality of the site and blogger.

 - A website is a site typically dedicated to a purpose or function, and it might be personal or commercial.
-Reviewers may comment on how they perceive the site's Theme and layout to reflect the products or content.
+Reviewers may comment on how they perceive the site's Theme and layout to reflect the services, products or content.

 We do ask that if your site has adult or content that might be offensive, tell us.
 You will still get reviewed, it just helps to provide people with a little warning.